valkum/slick/README.md

 - admin/structure/types/manage/CONTENT_TYPE/display
 - admin/structure/views/view/VIEW
 only if trouble to see the new options, or when options don't apply properly.
-This is most likely true specific to the new appendArrows at v1.3.7, the old thumbnail options, or new thumbnail navigation options.
-Other existing options don't change much unless core Slick add new ones.
+This is most likely true when the library adds/changes options, or the module does something new.
 Always clear the cache when updating the module to ensure things are picked up.

 More info relevant to each option is available at their form display by hovering over them, and click a dark question mark.

 ## Read more
 See the project page on drupal.org: http://drupal.org/project/slick.
 See the Slick docs at:
 - http://kenwheeler.github.io/slick/